Characterizing local Majorana properties using Andreev states

 Importantly, by forming suitable ratios of the above conductance peaks, one can isolate and extract key physical parameters: the ratio of coherence factors for the probing ABS ($|u_A|/|v_A|$), for the target subgap state ($|u_B|/|v_B|$), and the ratio of relaxation rates ($\Gamma_1/\Gamma_2$), in a way that is independent of device-specific parameters such as $\Lambda$, and $\lambda$.

 {\it Short Kitaev Chains ---} To illustrate the potential of the method, we now demonstrate that it can be used to extract relevant physical properties of the emergent subgap states in minimal KCs.
 We consider a chain coupled to a normal lead and an ABS, localized at a quantum dot (QD) strongly coupled to a mesoscopic SC lead~\cite{Bauer2007} ({\it i.e.}, it includes the quasiparticle continuum~\cite{Alvarado2024}).
+A dc bias is applied between the SC probe and the grounded system, ensuring that the measured current flows through the ABS into the chain, see Fig.~\ref{fig2}(a).

-The KC is described by the spinful model in Ref.~\cite{Dominguez2016, Bordin2022, Souto2022, Liu2023, Miles2023, Souto2025}, where $\mu$ ($\mu_c$) is the on-site chemical potential for the QDs (SC region), which can be tuned by independent external gates, cf. Appendix B of the End Matter for details on the model.
+The KC is described by the spinful model in Ref.~\cite{Dominguez2016, Bordin2022, Souto2022, Liu2023, Miles2023, Souto2025}, where $\mu$ ($\mu_c$) is the on-site chemical potential for the QDs (SC region), which can be tuned by independent external gates, cf. the Supplemental Material~\cite{SM} for details on the model.
 Both, $\mu$ and $\mu_c$ modify the energy, the localization, and the BdG coefficients of the lowest-energy state, Fig.~\ref{fig2}(a), making KCs an ideal platform to probe our predictions.
-Here, we focus on the local MP that determines the Majorana character of the wavefunction~\cite{Bena2015, Glodzik2020, Aksenov2020}
+Here, we focus on the local MP that determines the Majorana character of the wavefunction~\cite{Bena2015, Bena2016, Glodzik2020, Aksenov2020}

 \be _j = \frac{\sum_\sigma 2 \, u_{j \sigma} v_{j \sigma}}{\sum_\sigma \big|u_{j \sigma} \big|^2 + \big|v_{j \sigma} \big|^2} \, , \ee where $u_{j\sigma}$ and $v_{j\sigma}$ are the spin-resolved BdG amplitudes of the lowest-energy state at site $j$.
 The minimal KC couples with a tunneling amplitude $\lambda$ to a proximitized QD with chemical potential $\mu_A$, that hosts an ABS.
 The conductance is obtained numerically, using the recursive non-equilibrium Green's functions developed in Refs.~\cite{Cuevas1996, Zazunov2016, Alvarado2020, Alvarado2022}, cf. the Supplemental Material~\cite{SM} for details of the calculation.